Stuart-Mouse/lead-sheets/notes.md

 if all items on stack are the same size, then we easily can know how far to set back stack pointer for proc call case
     arg_count + 1 (for return value);

+Unfortunately, its not completely trivial to desugar overloaded operators directly into procedure calls we should be able to do this no problem once we are in bytecode, but for executing from AST it creates problems
+    not that we couldn't do it, but it seems like it would create some unnecessary complexity

+...unless we just decide to put operator overlaods into the same array as script procedures
+    maybe this is the way to go since it would allow us to make this transformation in the typechecking step and this would allow us to simplify code in several places

+also, since we will need to change how procedures are typechecked anywyas, this may be an even bigger help to simplify in the first place